shakes76/PatternFlow/recognition/2021_ISIC_Improved_UNet/README.md

 Segmentation layers are 3x3 convolutions with a single output filter.

 The 'U' shaped dashed lines in _Figure 2_ denote the pathway that the segmentation levels take.
 Output is taken from the levels' Localisation Module and given to a Segmentation Layer.
-Lower layers are up-sampled to allow element-wise summation to occur.
+Lower (smaller) layers are up-sampled to allow element-wise summation to occur.

 ## Optimizer & Loss
 The optimizer used in this implementation was the [Adam optimizer](https://www.tensorflow.org/api_docs/python/tf/keras/optimizers/Adam) with a learning rate of 5e-4, as per [1].